CliveDev0413/key-prompts-system-godot/README.md

 # Questions you would probably ask

 ### Q. How do I customize the look of the prompts?
 Well..
-The best and easiest way I could think of is if you just draw or add images on top of the key prompt sprite sheet that you want to customize.
-If you want to make an entirely different sprite sheet, you gotta edit the json files located in the `ButtonPromptTextures` folder.
+The easiest way I could think of is if you just draw or add images on top of the button prompt sprite sheet that you want to customize.
+If you want to make an entirely different sprite sheet, you gotta edit the json files located in the `ButtonPromptTextures` folder which is very tedious.
+There currently is no fancy system behind this that can make you easily customize the prompt textures.

 ### Q. Will you add more controller prompts?
-Im not sure.
-I only have a PS4 controller...

-### Q. What will my dinner be...
-Idk, what do you like?
+Hopefully!
+Though I only got a PS4 controller so I can't test other controller prompts.
+If you find any bugs, [contact me](https://clivedev.tk)!

 # Licensing
 The key/button prompt system is free for commercial and personal projects.
 You can also remix and edit the code for your personal uses.